IIITB-ARUL/IIITB-ASIC-Class/readme.md

 **Simulation:**

-We shall simulate a 2x1 mux by loading a design file named good_mux.v and its associated testbench file tb_good_mux.v by using the following command:
+We shall compile a 2:1 mux by loading a design file named good_mux.v and its associated testbench file tb_good_mux.v by using the following command:

 ```
 iverilog good_mux.v tb_good_mux.v